SimonDegraeve/tech-test-front/assets/README.md

   I also discarded `react-beautiful-dnd` as it has been deprecated in favor of `pragmatic-drag-and-drop`.

-  `pragmatic-drag-and-drop` was a very compelling option as it is developed by Atlassian, so very much battle-tested, but the styling was quite opinionated and using a different Css-in-JS library (Emotion).
+  `pragmatic-drag-and-drop` was a very compelling option as it is developed by Atlassian (very much battle-tested) but the styling was quite opinionated and using a different Css-in-JS library (Emotion) and the project rely a lot on other packages.

   I settled on `dnd-kit` because it met all the criteria and the documentation was very good. // pattern ref forwarding

--
+- I create a generic `CardOrganizer` component (data agnostic) that handles the drag-and-drop logic and the rendering of the columns and cards.
+This allows for a more modular and reusable codebase.
+The columns are memoized to avoid unnecessary re-renders.
+I used the reference forwarding pattern to allow the parent component to control the state of the cards and columns without too much wrapper nodes (useful for display the card overlay).

+- I used [`mock-service-wortker`](https://mswjs.io/) to mock the API calls and data manipulation.
+This allow fine-grained control over the API responses and the ability to test edge network cases and error handling.
+It is more powerful than mocking `react-query`

 ### Future improvements